yurifrl/kconf/README.md

 # Kconf

-Kubernetes config files are simple enought if you have only one context, when the number of contexts goes up so it's the difficulty to manage then. kconf let you have a bunch of config files, with only one context and then squish then for you, so you don't have to edit a ever more larger kubernetes config kconf make this:
+Kubernetes config files are simple enought if you have only one context, when the number of contexts goes up so it's the difficulty to manage then.

+Kconf let you have a bunch of config files, with only one context and then squish then for you, so you don't have to edit a ever more larger kubernetes config

+Kconf make this:
 ```
 # $HOME/.helm/configs/context-1
 apiVersion: v1